-Section 2: Determinantal Point Processes.
-We begin with an introduction to determinantal point processes tailored to the interests of the machine learning community.
-We focus on discrete DPPs, emphasizing intuitions and including new, simplified proofs for some theoretical results.
-We provide descriptions of known efficient inference algorithms and characterize their computational properties.
+Chapter 2: Determinantal point processes.
+We begin by reviewing determinantal point processes in the context of machine learning.
+We focus on discrete DPPs, emphasizing the intuitions, algorithms, and computational properties that form the basis of our work in later chapters.

-Section 3: Representation and Algorithms.
-We describe a decomposition of the DPP that makes explicit its fundamental tradeoff between quality and diversity.
-We compare the expressive power of DPPs and MRFs, characterizing the trade-offs in terms of modeling power and computational efficiency.
+Chapter 3: Representation and algorithms.
+We describe a novel decomposition of the DPP that makes explicit its fundamental tradeoff between quality and diversity.
+We compare the expressiveness of DPPs and MRFs, characterizing the tradeoffs in terms of modeling power and computational efficiency.
 We also introduce a dual representation for DPPs, showing how it can be used to perform efficient inference over large ground sets.
 When the data are high-dimensional and dual inference is still too slow, we show that random projections can be used to maintain a provably close approximation to the original model while greatly reducing computational requirements.